Optimal Rebate Design: Incentives, Competition and Efficiency in Auction Markets: Rebate design: A Principal-Multi-Agent framework

-Strategic traders aim to maximize simultaneously and without communication their gains by controlling arrival intensity and proposed price.
-A strategic trader's gain is composed of: \begin{itemize} \item a payoff $g^i(X_T)$ for $i=p,q$, resulting from the trades in the auctions, \item the incentive (rebates) from the exchange; \item and a penalty term relating to their arriving intensity, recalling that each strategic trader has a target intensity $\lambda_0$ which they shouldn't deviate too much from. \end{itemize}
+Strategic traders aim to maximize their individual expected gains simultaneously and without communication, by dynamically controlling their arrival intensities and quoted prices.
+An auction maker's objective consists of three components: \begin{itemize} \item a terminal payoff $g^i(X_T)$ for $i \in \{p,q\}$, resulting from their executed trades in the auction; \item a terminal incentive (rebate) $\xi^i$ received from the exchange; \item a running penalty term penalizing deviations of their trading intensity from the target baseline $\lambda_0$.
+As discussed, this models a preference for tracking a benchmark TWAP execution strategy, penalized quadratically. \end{itemize}